Model Context Protocol (Python)

 pip install 'checkrd[mcp]'Server-side: wrap a call_tool handler

-The low-level Server class accepts a handler callback.
-Wrap it with wrap_call_tool_handler to policy-evaluate every tool invocation before the user's handler runs:
+The low-level Server class registers tool handlers via the @server.call_tool() decorator.
+Wrap the decorated function with wrap_call_tool_handler so every tool invocation is policy-evaluated before the user's handler runs:

 from mcp.server.lowlevel.server import Server